February 14, 2025

 The built-in SD-WAN also makes a big difference as there are no separate licenses, no extra costs, just out-of-the-box support for multiple WAN connections and intelligent traffic routing.

 Another challenge I see comes from its complexity.
 FortiGate packs a ton of advanced features, but that also means setup and management can be complex.
-If you’re not familiar with Fortinet’s interface, the learning curve can be steep, and configuring it in an existing network isn’t always straightforward.
-I’ve found that maintaining and optimizing FortiGate often requires specialized cybersecurity expertise, which could mean extra costs for training or hiring for teams without dedicated firewall admins.
+G2 users that weren't familiar with Fortinet’s interface, reported that the learning curve was steep, and configuring it in an existing network wasn't always simple.

 Despite these concerns, FortiGate is a strong contender for businesses that need a cost-effective and feature-rich next-gen firewall.
 If you’re looking for something easier to manage than Palo Alto, with great security features at a more affordable price, FortiGate is a solid choice.